joekrinke15/blog/_posts/2020-09-28-SpotifyDatabase.md

 <em>Genres by Danceability</em>
 </p>

 Surprisingly (to me at least) it turns out that rap is the most danceable genre on average.
 I was thinking that pop or maybe EDM would come out on top.
 In the future I may look into the interaction between danceability and other factors such as tempo, energy, and loudness.
-It may be that there is another underlying factor causing this result.
+It may be that there is another underlying relationship causing this result.